MarceloAron/Astroclimes/docs/source/install_prerecs.rst

 Due to their large file size, the molecular cross_sections for line-by-line absorption are not included in the GitHub repository, but can be downloaded from `Google Drive <https://drive.google.com/drive/folders/1Awtc4UlRM1GR_sOg3eOVMGlF5WyD3Wue?usp=sharing>`_.
 Cross-sections for other molecules not included may be provided upon request.

-.. _prerequisites:
+.. _ACprerequisites:
 Pre-requisites
 -----
 Before running Astroclimes, make sure you have all of the necessary Python packages installed, which are listed below.
-The minimum Python version recommended is 3.9.
+The minimum recommended Python version is 3.9.
 This can be done with ``conda`` environments.
 If you have Anaconda installed in your machine, you may do so by running:

 >>> conda create --name <my_env> python=3.9